Gosling Sike

 The Trust embarked on a programme of work to re-meander Gosling Sike and create temporary pools to help recreate wet meadows, which are brilliant for wildlife.

-Work is also being undertaken to manage the hedgerows, the woodland and the ponds to improve the biodiversity of the farmland.
+Work is also being undertaken to manage the hedgerows, the woodland and the ponds to improve the biodiversity of the reserve.

 A working farm